bkesterbyld/maroon-potato/src/pages/index.md

   - title: ''
     subtitle: ''
     content: >
-      #### Create Experience, Not Infrastructure
+      #### Create Apps, Not Infrastructure

-      Above is a computing service that eliminates the need for databases, app servers, web servers, containers, DevOps and backend QA.
+      Above is a computing expereince that eliminates the need for databases, app servers, web servers, containers, DevOps and backend QA.
 We free your brain to focus on client logic, interfaces and other satisfying work.
     actions: []
     video_embed_html: ''